rnowley/buildcs/README.md

 The available options are:

   --buildType,   Used to indicate if the build is a "debug" or "release" build.
 It defaults to a "debug" build if not provided.
   --projectFile, The name of the project file to use to build the project.
-Defaults to "project.json" if not propvided.
+Defaults to "project.json" if not provided.
   -h            Display help for this command.
 ```